Using the command “Select All Text With Similar Formatting,” you can select every piece of text in the document that shares the same formatting.

-Select All: This command helps you select all the (with all the formatting) contents in a word document.
-To do this, go to the home tab → Click on the select → Then Click on select all.
+Select All: This command helps you select all the contents (with all the formatting) of a Word document.
+To do this, go to the Home tab, click on select, and then click on select all.

-Select objects: Generally, Select Objects is used to select multiple objects in a word document like Shapes and Pictures.
-To do this → Go to the Insert tab → Insert the objects such as pictures, shapes, icons, etc. → Then go to the Home tab → Click on the select → Then click on the Select Objects → Now select all the objects with the mouse.
+Select Objects: Select Objects is commonly used to select multiple objects in a Word document, such as shapes and pictures.
+To do this → Go to the Insert tab and insert the objects such as pictures, shapes, icons, etc. Then, on the Home tab, click the Select button, and then Then, press the Select Objects button.
+Now select all the objects with the mouse.

 What is the “Select All The Text With Similar Formatting” in Word?

-The “Select all text with similar formatting” command helps you to select all text with the same formatting.
-For example, if you want to select only the entire text formatted with bold, italic, underline, size, colour or some or all of these, you should first select such text and apply this command.
+The “Select all text with similar formatting” command helps you to select all text with the same formatting such as bold, italic, underline, size, colour or some or all of these.